AlexNek/Blazor-for-You/ForDevelopers/prog-enh-js.md

-You're right, I should have included those important nuances in the explanation.
-Here's a revised version that incorporates the key points about Progressive Enhancement in SSR mode:

 ## How Progressive Enhancement Works in SSR Mode

 1. **Core HTML Delivery:** The server generates and sends fully-rendered HTML to the client, providing immediate access to essential content and functionality, even without JavaScript.